-Harassment and discrimination contribute significantly to a workplace lacking in respect and unwanted advances, requests for sexual favors and undesirable verbal or physical conduct all constitute sexual harassment when the behaviors impact an individual’s work performance or create a hostile or intimidating work environment.
+Workplace sexual harassment and discrimination contribute significantly to a workplace lacking in respect and unwanted advances, requests for sexual favors and undesirable verbal or physical conduct all constitute sexual harassment when the behaviors impact an individual’s work performance or create a hostile or intimidating work environment.

 Wondering how do you identify sexual harassment in the workplace?
 Here is a quick guide to help you navigate this space.

 In the US, sexual harassment is a form of sex discrimination that violates the federal law known as Title VII of the Civil Rights Act of 1964.
 The harasser may be someone of the opposite or same sex and may be – a manager, supervisor, co-worker or non-employee (e.g. contractor, customer) – and the target of the harassment may be of any gender.

 There are two basic forms of sexual harassment: quid pro quo and hostile work environment.

 Quid pro quo: Latin for “this for that,” is harassment that occurs when power is used to obtain sexual favors from an employee in ‘exchange’ for some kind of benefit, such as a promotion.
 If the victim does not comply, a punishment may result.

 Hostile work environment: This type of harassment occurs when unwelcome sexual advances are sufficiently pervasive as to interfere with an employee’s work performance or create an intimidating, hostile, or offensive work environment for the employee or for others.